fearfulsmtry/litany-of-horror/_posts/2025-08-15-the-unnamed-part-i.md

 Tita Anding turned, already smiling.

 “Len.
 Of course, hija.
 Come in.”
+Anding stepped aside with the warmth she reserved for the Ilocano Ramos girl.

 The name stuck in his throat.
 Gabi’s head snapped up.